Haze Removal: Darkroom Preview Window doesn't match rendered image

 If you zoom in, things change a bit.

 Both are almost identical

 And things change again if you switch back to the zoomed in CRW (CRW_zoom2.png).
 Now a slight blueish haze is visible covering the trees in the distance.

 Is this a bug or is there any way to change the configuration of the preview window ?

-#1 Updated by Heiko Bauke 6 days ago
+#1 Updated by Heiko Bauke over 2 years ago

 I would like to emphasize that what you see in the darktable UI is a preview, where a down-sampled image went along the pixel pipeline.
 The preview will always differ from an exported file (export at 100%) that has been rescaled to the size of the preview window.
 This is not an issue that is specific to the haze removal module.

 There is, however, a technical detail in the implementation of the haze removal module that may render this module more sensitive to the zoom level than other modules.
 Before the haze can be removed, the amount of haze has to be estimated for each pixel.
 For this purpose the neighborhood of each pixel is investigated.
 The size of this neighborhood is fixed and does not scale with the zoom level.
 In oder to be insensitive to the zoom level this neighborhood should scale according to the zoom level.
 This, however, would cause a very small neighborhood (possibly just the current pixel itself) at shrink-to-fit zoom level, too small for a proper haze estimation.
 Furthermore, down sampling the image changes the pixel structure, which also affects the haze estimation.

 At the moment I do not see a simple fix for the described behavior because it is rooted deeply in the way how darktable works.

 #2 Updated by pass 712 over 2 years ago